SUSE/ansible-container/README.md

   * based on OpenSUSE Tumbleweed
   * installs ansible and some additional tools
 ## System Setup ##
-* Make sure needed packages installed on the host
+* The python310-rpm package is required on the container host for ansible to query gather package facts.
-  * sudo transactional-update pkg install podman python310-rpm
+  * sudo transactional-update pkg install python310-rpm
   * system reboot is required after all transactional updates
     * sudo shutdown -r now